HVAC Career & Training Information

 Many maximize their income by working longer hours during peak seasons (summer and/or winter).
 Additional wages can also come, in some cases, from earning commissions on the sale of new equipment or service contracts.

 The job outlook is expected to be excellent for the foreseeable future.
-In America, employment of HVAC technicians is projected to increase by 15 percent between 2016 and 2026, which is faster than average.
-In fact, the growth rate for HVAC professionals is higher than that of most other careers on a typical list of skilled trades.**
+According to the Occupational Outlook Handbook, employment of HVAC technicians is projected to increase by 13 percent between 2018 and 2028, which is much faster than average.
+In fact, the growth rate for HVAC professionals is higher than that of most other careers on a typical list of skilled trades.

 The growing demand for technicians can be attributed to a number of factors.
 As the nation's population grows, so does the number of buildings (residential, commercial, and industrial) that need to be fitted with climate-control systems.
 And the increasing complexity of new HVAC systems means an increasing possibility of their malfunction and need for servicing, which then requires skilled technicians.
 In addition, the growing focus on reducing energy consumption and improving indoor air quality means that more HVAC technicians are needed for analyzing the efficiency of existing systems and replacing old polluting ones with new, more efficient models.